govindkailas/go-getter-app/README.md

 kubectl get all -n vault
 ```

-If the deployment was successful , you should see the vault pod in Running state and the vault service.
+You should see the vault pod in `Running` state + the vault service if the deployment was successful.
 ```
 NAME                                        READY   STATUS    RESTARTS   AGE pod/vault-agent-injector-7f7f68d457-2dtgp   1/1     Running   0          44s